-Selling, general and administrative costs consist of salary and personnel related costs, including share based expense, expenses relating to operating as a public company, including professional fees, insurance, commissions to financial advisors and commercial related costs.
+Selling, general and administrative costs consist of salary and personnel related costs, including share based expense, expenses relating to operating as a public company, including professional fees, insurance, and commercial related costs, as well as other operating expenses.

-We expect our general and administrative costs and, in particular, our commercial costs to increase as we continue to develop our potential commercial operations and, in the event of successful regulatory approval, we expect to incur sales force, marketing and other launch related costs.
+We expect commercial costs to increase as we continue to develop our commercial operations, prepare for a potential launch, and, in the event of successful regulatory approval, incur sales force, marketing and other launch related costs.
 As we develop our knowledge of the market and refine our commercialization plans, expected costs may vary significantly from our current expectations.